 ● Taking regular breaks

 Another significant factor in the development of brain fog is exhaustion.
-When you’re not getting enough sleep, your mind can’t function as it's supposed to.
+Your mind can’t function as it should when you're not getting enough sleep.

-During sleep, your brain doesn’t just shut down, it goes through an important detoxification and renewal process.
-It clears away toxins and makes sure you’re capable of managing common sources of stress.
+During sleep, your brain doesn’t just shut down; it goes through a vital detoxification and renewal process.
+It clears toxins and ensures you’re capable of managing familiar sources of stress.

-Studies suggest that disrupted sleep causes problems with our brain cells’ ability to communicate, leading to poor cognition and memory.
-Make sure you get a good night’s sleep by reducing your exposure to caffeine, dimming bright lights during the early evening, and using blackout curtains/blinds
+Studies suggest that disrupted sleep causes problems with our brain cells’ communication ability, leading to poor cognition and memory.
+Ensure you get a good night’s sleep by reducing your exposure to caffeine, dimming bright lights during the early evening, and using blackout curtains/blinds.

-It’s also worth establishing a consistent schedule for when you sleep and rise each day.
-Getting into a routine can make it easier for your body to naturally get the right amount of rest.
+Establishing a consistent schedule for sleeping and rising each day is also worth setting.
+Getting into a routine can make it easier for your body to get the right amount of rest naturally.

 Nutrient deficiencies are another issue sometimes linked to brain fog.
-To work at its best, your brain needs adequate amounts of nutrients on a daily basis.
-This means you need to ensure you’re getting plenty of vitamins and minerals in your diet
+Your brain needs adequate nutrients daily to work at its best.
+This means you must ensure you get plenty of vitamins and minerals.

-Eating a balanced diet with lots of whole foods ensures you get the nutrients and vitamins that support healthy brain function.
+Eating a balanced diet with many whole foods ensures you get the nutrients and vitamins supporting healthy brain function.

 Beware of potential intolerances and stay hydrated as much as possible.
-If you’re concerned you might have nutritional deficiencies which interfere with your cognition, like iron deficiency, consider taking supplements.
+If you’re concerned you might have nutritional deficiencies that interfere with your cognition, like iron deficiency, consider taking supplements.

-Additionally, a great exercise routine will not only help keep your body lean and energetic, but it can also increase blood circulation in the brain, which improves mental performance and clarity.
+Additionally, a great exercise routine will help keep your body lean and energetic and increase blood circulation in the brain, improving mental performance and clarity.
 Even just a little bit of regular exercise can go a long way.